glasgowcompbio/vimms/demo/untargeted/plan.md

    - Use reasonable metabolomics ranges (e.g. m/z 100--1000, RT <3 min) with
      chromatograms roughly 5 s wide (``sigma≈1``).
    - Acquire data with Top‑1 DDA in positive mode including common adducts.
-   - Export mzML files and a ground‑truth table linking peaks to compounds and MS2 spectra.
+   - Export mzML files, a ground‑truth table linking peaks to compounds, and a simple MGF library of MS2 spectra.
-   - **Status:** Partially completed (mzML and ground-truth done)
+   - **Status:** Partially completed (mzML, ground truth, and MGF written)

 2. **Peak Picking**
    - Since the chemicals are simulated, derive peak information directly from the